ginoasuncion/classification-of-baybayin-handwritten-images/README.md

 # Classification of Baybayin Handwritten Images using a Convolutional Neural Network

-This demonstrates how to implement the Convolutional Neural Networks (CNN) to recognize the Baybayin (a pre-colonial script used by Filipinos) handwritten symbols from images.
+This repo demonstrates how to implement the Convolutional Neural Networks (CNN) to recognize the Baybayin (a pre-colonial script used by Filipinos) handwritten symbols from images.
 Please note that the hyperparameters of this model are not optimized.

 ## Sample Results